The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Make the pizza dough thru step 5 below.
 Deflate the dough by punching it down.
 Transfer the dough to a lightly floured countertop, and divide the dough into two equal pieces.
 Roll each piece of dough into a smooth, round ball.
 Wrap the dough balls tightly in plastic wrap and place them into quart-sized Ziploc bags.
 Place the dough in the freezer immediately.

-- Don’t be surprised that when you recover the dough from the freezer that it has popped through the plastic wrap.
+- Don’t be surprised when you recover the dough from the freezer popped through the plastic wrap.
 This is normal as the dough continues to rise slightly until it freezes completely.

 - You can freeze the dough for up to 3 months.